joshua-smith-12/pokeplatinum/README.md

 * [**pokeplatinum.us.nds**](https://datomatic.no-intro.org/index.php?page=show_record&s=28&n=3541) `sha1: ce81046eda7d232513069519cb2085349896dec7`

 For contacts and other pret projects, see [pret.github.io](https://pret.github.io/).
 In addition to the pret Discord, also see the [VoidMatrix Discord (#decomp)](https://discord.gg/prUAgd5).

+# Important Branches

+`gdb` - this branch contains the minimum changes needed to support GDB overlay debugging with a custom build of `gdb`.